 Fatih Selvi

 Mechanical engineer and software developer.
-16+ years of MEP and fire protection experience.
+MEP and fire protection experience.